clojure-grimoire/grimoire/resources/1.5.0/clojure.core/ensure/docstring.md

 Must be called in a transaction.
-Protects the ref from modificationby other transactions.
-Returns the in-transaction-value ofref.
+Protects the ref from modification by other transactions.
+Returns the in-transaction-value of ref.
 Allows for more concurrency than (ref-set ref @ref)